-On February 9, 2021, we entered into an amended and restated merger agreement (hereinafter: the "Arrangement Agreement") with Subversive Real Estate Acquisition REIT LP, a special purpose acquisition company (SPAC) and limited partnership established under the Limited Partnerships Act (Ontario) ("Subversive LP").
-Pursuant to the Arrangement Agreement, our subsidiary acquired all of the outstanding Units of Subversive LP, in exchange for our ordinary shares by way of a plan of arrangement (the "SPAC Transaction").
-Concurrently with the SPAC Transaction, Subversive LP conducted a non-brokered private placement of 6.5 million Limited Partnership Units for an aggregate amount of \$65 million.
-At the closing of the SPAC Transaction, which occurred on April 23, the Company issued 15,650,280 ordinary shares to Subversive LP unit holders, including those that participated in the concurrent private placement.
+On February 9, 2021, we entered into an amended and restated merger agreement (hereinafter: the "Arrangement Agreement") with Subversive Real Estate Acquisition REIT LP, a limited partnership established under the Limited Partnerships Act (Ontario) and aspecial purpose acquisition company (SPAC) ("Subversive LP").
+As a SPAC, Subversive had limited operational activity.
+As of December 31, 2020, its material assets consisted of USD \$226 million in cash and securities held in escrow with no material liabilities.
+Pursuant to the Arrangement Agreement, on April 23, 2021 our subsidiary acquired all of the outstanding Units of Subversive LP, in exchange for our ordinary shares by way of a plan of arrangement (the "SPAC Transaction").
+Concurrently with the SPAC Transction, Subversive LP conducted a non-brokered private placement of 6.5 million Limited Partnership Units for an aggregate amount of \$65 million.
+At the closing of the SPAC Transaction, which occurred on April 23, 2021 the Company issued 15,650,280 ordinary shares to Subversive LP unit holders, including those that participated in the concurrent private placement.
 5,237,000 of our ordinary shares were allocated as part of the SPAC Transaction and are subject to forfeiture unless the Company's ordinary shares are listed on NASDAQ and obtain a target weighted average price per share of \$13.00 (subject to appropriate adjustments) for any five (5) consecutive trading days during the thirty (30) trading days after the shares are traded on Nasdaq.
+Total net funds raised from the SPAC Transaction, after redemptions, and the private placement equaled USD \$56 million.